Manuel-GG-89/toretto/README.md

 This is just a re-implementation of the Tore notification tool developed by Tsoding (...
 The Zoding OP (I)engginer nice guy, I think).

-This piece of ~~shit~~ shiny C-code uses the Nob C compiler tool created by Tzoding, an inplemetation of a Fast-&-Simple Standar Plain C (without any shiny library outside the standar Old School Plain C for Nobs like me).
+This piece of ~~shit~~ shiny C-code uses the Nob C compiler tool created by Tsoding, an inplemetation of a Fast-&-Simple Standar Plain C (without any shiny library outside the standar Old School Plain C for Nobs like me).

 The goal of this implementation is not to use sqlite3 and:
   - Store the data in encrypted binary format.